Ceramics class employs modern fabrication processes to connect with past

 A computer scientist constructs a mold system that snugly houses a vessel he 3D printed while a physics major carefully pours plaster into her structure.
 Design, marketing, psychology and public relations students are also curiously navigating the same multidisciplinary process, creating an enthusiastic energy in the studio.

-A ceramics class for non-majors being offered this semester represents the connective tissue between the earliest forms of pottery and the contemporary practices of today.
+A ceramics class for majors and non-majors offered this semester represents the connective tissue between the earliest forms of pottery and the contemporary practices of today.
 Twelve students from majors across Rochester Institute of Technology are immersed in the Josiah Wedgwood’s Legacy course, which exemplifies the university’s strategic focus on technology, the arts and design.

 Taught by Assistant Professor Peter Pincus, the class explores parallels between innovative methodologies in ceramics and manufacturing in the 18th century and the role modern fabrication processes play in those fields today.